Funding for UK/EU students 2019/20

 MIHA Commonwealth Scholarships (cscuk.dfid.gov.uk)

 In addition, our academic departments offer some subject-specific funding opportunities.
+Details of these opportunities for 2019 entry will be outlined on the following pages as they become available.
 They also provide advice on where you may be able to source funding for your area of interest.

 - Computer Science